 “people may drive to outside open spaces irrespective of distance, so long as they respect social distancing guidance while they are there because this does not involve contact with people outside of your household”.

-On a motorcycle, unless you are carrying a pillion, you are not going to get within 2 meters of anyone.4
+On a motorcycle, unless you are carrying a pillion, you are not going to get within 2 metres of anyone.4

 However, government guidance is not law, but the Coronavirus Regulations are.
 Regulation 6(ba) states a reasonable excuse to leave or be outside of a place where you are living includes